Deep autoencoders — training deep networks to learn compressed representations for dimensionality reduction (Hinton & Salakhutdinov, 2006).

 Use encoder output as features for downstream tasks

-Subsurface modeling — Lopez-Alvis et al. (2019) used deep autoencoder-based approaches for inverse modeling of subsurface transport, where the autoencoder compresses the parameter space before inversion.
+Subsurface inverse modeling — Lopez-Alvis et al. (2019) used deep autoencoder-based emulation for inverse modeling of subsurface transport, compressing the parameter space before inversion.

 Bergen, K. J., Johnson, P. A., Hoop, M. V. de, & Beroza, G. C. (2019).
 Machine learning for data-driven discovery in solid earth geoscience.
 Science, 363(6433). https://doi.org/10.1126/science.aau0323